The Lion King (musical): Other countries

 The German production has been playing in Hamburg at the Theater im Hafen since December 2, 2001, and had its 5,000th performance on January 14, 2014.
 Access to the theater is by ferry, where the boats are decorated in the colors of the musical and are named after characters in the musical (such as Nala and its sister ship Rafiki).
 By September 2014, the Hamburg production had passed the $1 billion in cumulative gross.
+For the German production, there is a "Lion School" training program to select up to ten child actors each to play young Simba and Nala, who only perform once or twice a week due to child labor laws and generally don't stay at the theater for the curtain call except for their first and last performances.

 A Dutch production was produced by Joop van den Ende Theaterproducties/Stage Entertainment and played at the Circustheater in Scheveningen, The Hague, running from April 4, 2004, until August 27, 2006, when it was replaced by another Disney musical, Tarzan.
 A Dutch revival ran for 1,139 performances at the same Circustheater from October 30, 2016, to July 21, 2019.

 A French production debuted in Paris on September 22, 2007, at the Théâtre Mogador.
 This production won several Molière Awards and closed on July 25, 2010, after being watched by over a million people.
 A French revival opened at the same Théâtre Mogador on November 11, 2021.

-On October 20, 2011, the first Spanish production premiered at the Teatro Lope de Vega in Madrid, where it is still running after more than 4,000 performances.
+On October 20, 2011, the first Spanish production premiered at the Teatro Lope de Vega in Madrid, where it is still running after more than 5,000 performances.

 In Basel, Switzerland, the musical was performed for the first time from March 12, 2015, until October 11, 2015.